1-Rishav/Blog-Website/README.md

 # Blog-Website
 This website help people to create and store there blog in the website
-//To use this follow some commands:-
-1 cd {directory name}
-2 npm install
-//To run this use command:-
+//To run this website use these commands:-
+1. Clone this to your ide.
+ //Open Git-Bash terminal
+2. cd over to directory
+3. npm i
-1 nodemon app.js
+4. node app.js
+//open your browser and run on localhost server